Economy of Bristol: History

+Bristol has a long history of trade, originally exporting wool cloth and importing fish, wine, grain and dairy products; later imports were tobacco, tropical fruits and plantation goods.
+Major imports are motor vehicles, grain, timber, produce and petroleum products.
+Since the 13th century, the rivers have been modified for docks; during the 1240s, the Frome was diverted into a deep, human-made channel (known as Saint Augustine's Reach) which flowed into the River Avon.

+Ships occasionally departed Bristol for Iceland as early as 1420, and speculation exists that sailors (fishermen who landed on the Canadian coast to salt/ smoke their catch) from Bristol made landfall in the Americas before Christopher Columbus or John Cabot.
+Beginning in the early 1480s, the Bristol Society of Merchant Venturers sponsored exploration of the North Atlantic in search of trading opportunities.
+In 1552, Edward VI granted a royal charter to the Merchant Venturers to manage the port.
+Among explorers to depart from the port after Cabot were Martin Frobisher, Thomas James, after whom James Bay, on southern coast of Hudson Bay is named, and Martin Pring, who discovered Cape Cod and the southern New England coast in 1603.

-Bristol's economy has been prosperous since the age of the slave trade.
-It was one of England's main slave-trading hubs and that by the early 18th century, this trade accounted for half of the city's entire income.
+By 1670 the city had 6,000 tons of shipping (of which half was imported tobacco).
+Bristol was one of England's main slave-trading hubs and that by the early 18th century, this trade accounted for half of the city's entire income.
 It steadily increased its market share so that at its peak, it claimed 70 percent of the slave voyages to America.
 Financial institutions emerged to support it and while the slave trade has long been abolished, the banks have persisted.
 This is seen in the way the city enjoys one of the highest concentrations of finance jobs in the United Kingdom today.

 When the slave trade ceased, Bristol began transitioning into a manufacturing city during the age of Industrial Revolution.
 The rate, however, of growth was significantly lower than main industrial regions of Britain such as the Midlands and North.
 In the nineteenth century, the city's economy sustained a gradual decline.
 At the dawn of the twentieth century, it was 10th among the league of British cities.
 The economy began to pick up after this period especially with a series of economic reforms such as the change in the port administration.
 Industries began to thrive like those involved in the manufacture of cotton, tobacco, and chocolate as well as shipbuilding.